-The due diligence activities undertaken by Red Bird in connection with the acquisition of the Pine Mountain systems included surveying work, legal title work, preliminary civil engineering work, environmental compliance site surveys, and accounting due diligence.
-As shown on Cox Direct Exhibit 5, as of the date of my testimony Red Bird has incurred costs totaling \$231,178.70 for due diligence, transactional, and regulatory work related to the acquisition of the Pine Mountain systems.
+The due diligence activities undertaken by Red Bird in connection with the acquisition of the Meadowlands system included surveying work, legal title work, preliminary civil engineering work, environmental compliance site surveys, and accounting due diligence.
+As shown on Cox Direct Exhibit 5, as of the date of my testimony Red Bird has incurred costs totaling \$139,504.24 for due diligence, transactional and regulatory work related to the acquisition of the Meadowlands system.

-1 Q. WHAT IS THE ROLE OF DUE DILIGENCE INVESTIGATIONS IN 2 CONNECTION WITH EVALUATION OF POTENTIAL ACQUISITIONS?
-3 A. Due diligence efforts provide preliminary insight to a potential purchaser as to the 4 condition of a utility system and the problems and issues that must be addressed.
-5 As noted above, the full scope and scale of those problems cannot be truly known 6 until we have acquired and begun to operate a system.
-Due diligence is not a process 7 that is limited to utility acquisitions.
-Any business considering a significant
+Q. WHAT IS THE ROLE OF DUE DILIGENCE INVESTIGATIONS IN CONNECTION WITH EVALUATING POTENTIAL ACQUISITIONS?

+Due diligence efforts provide preliminary insight to a potential purchaser as to the condition of a utility system and the problems and issues that must be addressed.
+As noted above, the full scope and scale of those problems cannot be truly known until we have acquired and begun to operate a system.
+Due diligence is not a process that is limited to utility acquisitions.
+Any business considering a significant acquisition routinely conducts due diligence activities to determine the condition of the assets it proposes to acquire to confirm that clear title to those assets can be acquired, and to estimate the nature and extent of required future capital investments.

-The Commission should encourage due diligence in reviewing possible utility acquisitions with the knowledge that not every system that is reviewed will be acquired.
+The Commission should encourage entities to undertake due diligence activities when reviewing possible utility acquisitions and understand that not every system that is reviewed will be acquired.
 This is especially the case with regard to troubled and distressed systems, where investment is required to address problems and bring systems into compliance.
-Without due diligence it would be impossible for Red Bird to acquire systems with a reasonable understanding of what will be required to operate the systems in a manner that ensures customers receive safe and reliable utility service.
+Without undertaking due diligence efforts, it would be impossible for Red Bird to acquire systems with a reasonable understanding of what will be required to operate the systems in a manner that ensures customers receive safe and reliable utility service.
 Without the basic knowledge our due diligence activities provide about systems we acquire, achieving the objectives I just mentioned would be extremely difficult if not impossible.